 Basic Line students are "Gamers" who want to learn how to fly their chosen aircraft in the simulator of their choice in a structured way.
 These Basic Line courses will cover the basics and advanced procedures without including all the real life theoretical, procedural, professional knowledge that an "Enthusiast" student might be interested in.
 However, their is nothing stopping a "Gamer" converting to become an "Enthusiast" and the Professional Line is the place to do that.

 Training beyond the basic and advanced sim specific course will take place here in the Professional Line.
-These courses are much more in depth for both Ratings and the more generic course.
+These courses are much more in depth for both Type Ratings and the more Generic course.
 Thus they are more applicable to "Enthusiasts".

 This Professional Line is therefore primarily aimed at:

-For this we have created two areas here:
+For this we have created three areas here:

 Participating squadrons will benefit with much less effort for the administration of their own training area (which previously would require a website, forum, teaching material, evaluation method, etc).
 In addition, squadrons achieve an even more realistic game play by outsourcing their basic training needs and then integrating students into their squadron life after the students have met a known standard.